Keyboard shortcuts

 • schedule — standard cron expression, validated on create and load.

-• once — fire once then delete from memory and disk.
+• once — fire once then delete.

 Persistence